nvpro-samples/vk_lod_clusters/README.md

 * The vegetation will appear to fade out a bit quickly, especially the grass.
 This is a known limitation for mesh-based simplifcation on sparse geometry like this.
 We do not use any techniques that preserve volume during decimation.
 * Trees can appear a bit blurry with DLSS and very noisy without it.
 We will try to improve future versions of DLSS denoising this scenario.
+* The ray tracing performance does suffer from the background mountains overlapping with the primary buildings.
+One can remove them by modifying the materials in the gltf file (this will not invalidate the scene cache file):
+  * Look for materials whose names contains `MI_Mountains_Background`
+  * Add `"alphaMode": "BLEND",` to the material, it will cause the instances to be removed from rendering.
+  * In the config file increase both `--hbaoradius` and `--aoradius` to `0.002`, as the value is relative to the overall scene size, which is now smaller.

 ### Threedscans Statues